Origin and History

 Service during the War

 In 1757, the regiment was with the Reichsarmee operating in Thuringia and Saxony.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial Army for the planned reconquest of Saxony.
+By August 5, the regiment counted 1,488 men fit for duty.

 By mid-August 1759, during the Austro-Imperial campaign in Saxony, the regiment was attached to Zweibrücken's Corps.
 On September 21, it probably took part in the Combat of Korbitz where it was deployed in Stolberg's Division.
 On November 20, the regiment took part in the Battle of Maxen where it was attached to the Reichsarmee Contingent deployed near Gieshübel under the command of the Prince of Stolberg.